 A minimum of one accessible restroom for each sex

-Restrooms are and important and the availability and accessibility of them is paramount.
-Your building is required to have at least one restroom for each gender and according to the size of the building or renovation this number may either go up or remain as one.
+Restrooms are important and availability and accessibility are paramount.
+Your building is required to have at least one restroom for each gender and according to the size of the building or renovation, this number may either go up or remain as one.